Rio Grande Valley State Park

 The Paseo del Bosque Trail

-The Paseo del Bosque trail is approximately 16 miles in length from Alameda Blvd. to Rio Bravo Blvd. and runs along the east side of the river.
-Low-impact recreation such as hiking, bicycling, mountain biking, in-line skating, boating (see access points at the bottom of this page), and horseback riding are allowed on the Paseo del Bosque trail paved trail or the natural surface trail beneath the cottonwood trees.
+The Paseo del Bosque trail is approximately 16 miles in length from Alameda Boulevard to Rio Bravo Boulevard and runs along the east side of the river.
+Low-impact recreation such as hiking, bicycling, mountain biking, in-line skating, and horseback riding are allowed on the Paseo del Bosque trail paved trail or the natural surface trail beneath the cottonwood trees.

 The Rio Grande Valley State Park Trail Map provides a guide to access points in the park system.